Photo by Ed Landing

 I still want to tell stories, or chapters of them, but visually this time.
 I consider my photos metaphors, poems of the eye.
 Over the past several years I've been fortunate to exhibit some of them in galleries and venues in and around the Capital Region of New York––though there are photos here that don't necessarily translate to gallery walls.

 Like an editor, the photographer should be invisible.
 Photography isn't about me; it's about the world out there.
 Or about you, the viewer of it.

 I look for the here-and-now of the world.
-If I have a subject that I return to photograph over and over, it's people engaged in collective dissent––part of my commitment to social justice, and part of my love for the “street” (definition fluid), where life happens with every step.
+If I have a subject that I've returned to at length, it's photographing people engaged in collective dissent––part of my commitment to social justice, and part of my love for the “street” (definition fluid), where life happens with every step.
 Mostly I characterize my eye as eclectic (or democratic): every subject gets a chance to stand up and be seen.